International Programs

 Assistant Director, Embry-Riddle Language Institute

 Douglas is the Assistant Director of the Embry-Riddle Language Institute and has an M.A. in Applied Linguistics with a specialization in TESL from the University of Florida.
-He has taught English as a second language at the university level both in the U.S. and overseas for 25 years and has been on faculty at the Embry-Riddle Language Institute for over 18 years.
+He has taught English as a second language at the university level both in the U.S. and overseas for over 25 years and has been on faculty at the Embry-Riddle Language Institute for over 20 years.
 He has taught every class at every level multiple times, as well as courses in special topic areas including TOEFL/IELTs, ERLI 101, U.S. Government & Criminology, and Aviation & Aerospace 101.
 In addition to teaching at the institute, he has also served as an academic advisor for first year students at the university and taught Embry-Riddle's developmental English classes for international students for more than ten years.
 Douglas advocates a philosophy of empowering students with the tools to become self-learners, both in their academic life and future careers, and his experience has taught him that most students have a desire to learn and improve.
 As such, he believes in setting reasonable and attainable goals that challenge students and has found that they will generally rise to meet and exceed them.

 Douglas’s areas of research interests include Aviation English, web design, and measures of student progress.
 He has also presented at SSTESOL and NAFSA, is a peer reviewer for the Internet TESL Journal, and published in the Florida Foreign Language Journal.